sayanibits/calculator_application/README.md

 This open source application comes with a *MIT License*.

 ### Usage
 The application is develped using NodeJS and consists of various APIs to perfrom each of the calculations.
-The home page provides the URL for an result of each of the API available.
+The home page provides the URL for the API and the result of the API call.

 1. The ***Investment Calculator*** takes in the salarya nd age of an individual and proposes an amout the person should invest in differnet types of investment areas and projects an approximate compounded return in 5 years and compares this to Bank FDs as of the current interest rate.